jeffre/docker-obm/README.md

-# AhsayOBM v6.27.0.0
+# AhsayOBM v6.29.0.0
-is a backup agent for connecting to an AhsayOBSR.
+backup agent for connecting to an AhsayOBSR

 ## How to use
 1. Create a user account with a backupset and a schedule.
 Be sure to give the schedule a hostname (eg docker-obm).